 The Diana Forsythe Prize was created in 1998 to celebrate the best book or series of published articles in the spirit of Diana Forsythe’s feminist anthropological research on work, science, and/or technology, including biomedicine.
 The Prize is awarded annually at the meeting of the American Anthropological Association by a committee consisting of one representative from the Society for the Anthropology of Work (SAW) and two from the Committee on the Anthropology of Science, Technology, and Computing (CASTAC).
 It is supported by the General Anthropology Division (GAD) and Bern Shen.
 List of Past Recipients.

 Self-nominations are welcomed.
 To be eligible, books must have been published in the last five years (copyright of 2009 or later).
-The current submission deadline is July 1, 2016 (early nominations appreciated) and nominations should be sent via email to Selection Committee Chair Stefan Helmreich at [email protected] Publishers, please send a copy of nominated titles to each of the selection committee members listed below
+The current submission deadline is July 1, 2017 (early nominations appreciated) and nominations should be sent via email to Selection Committee Chair Alexander Edmonds at firstname.lastname@example.org.
+Publishers, please send a copy of nominated titles to each of the selection committee members listed below

 18 Buccleuch Place 3.24